(855) 575-6376

 • Sealants

 Actinolite asbestos can also be found in vermiculite and talc.
+Mining vermiculite has sometimes resulted in contamination with asbestos fibers, posing additional health risks.
 Though its use wasn’t as widespread as other types of asbestos, actinolite asbestos breaks down into incredibly tiny fibers that are easily inhaled and can contribute to mesothelioma and lung cancer.

 Amosite Asbestos